-Different models available depending on the type of the selected activity are outlined below.
+The different models available, depending on the type of the selected activity, are outlined below.

-For innovation projects:
+For Innovation projects:

 - Grant for option: only available to start-up-driven Innovation and Fast Track Start-up Driven Innovation (DiGinnovation) projects.
-Please see "Annex 10 Financial sustainability model for Innovation activities: Grant for option model" for details - Financial backflow: available to all Innovation projects.
+Please see "Annex 10 - Financial sustainability model for Innovation activities: Grant for option model" for details - Financial backflow: available to all Innovation projects.
 Please see "Annex 11 Financial sustainability model for Innovation activities: Backflow Model" for details of the backflow model.